8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 Spent: $175 (Los Tuneles tour + volcano hike)

-Los Tuneles tour: $120.
-Worth every cent.
-The lava formations are surreal — arches and tunnels and bridges of black volcanic rock over water so clear you can see individual grains of sand 5 meters down.
-Snorkeled with sea turtles, reef sharks, and a seahorse that my guide pointed out clinging to a coral fan.
-I would have swum right past it.
+The Los Tuneles tour is $120 and earns every cent.
+The lava formations are surreal — arches, tunnels, and bridges of black volcanic rock over water so clear you can count grains of sand 5 meters down.
+You'll snorkel with sea turtles, reef sharks, and a seahorse your guide will spot clinging to a coral fan long before you would.

-Afternoon: Sierra Negra volcano hike. $40 with guide (mandatory).
-The 16 km round-trip trail took us to the rim of one of the world's largest calderas — 10 km wide, a landscape of black lava flows and steam vents that looked like another planet.
-My legs burned for two days afterward.
+In the afternoon, tackle the Sierra Negra volcano hike — $40 with the mandatory guide.
+The 16 km round-trip trail delivers you to the rim of one of the world's largest calderas: 10 km wide, a landscape of black lava flows and steam vents that reads like another planet.
+Expect your legs to remind you of it for two days.

 Day 7: Ferry to San Cristobal